snipeexpress/ISA-PC104-Backplane/README.md

 I made an adapter board for the ICOP SOM304RD-VI: https://www.icop.com.tw/product/SOM304RD-VI
 Which on final testing, works as intended. this essentially is a way for me to develop hardware for different devices to be consolidated down later into smaller footprints similar to the TinyLlama by Eivind Bohler, or the WeeCee by Rasteri.
-This gives me full access to the full ISA bus as well as the ability to change out the device acting as the "compute"
+This gives me access to the full ISA bus as well as the ability to change out the device acting as the "compute"

 The first version worked but required a significant amount of bodges to fix some oversights but I wanted to add termination resistors to the last ISA slot and the
 ATX screw holes were slightly off.
 I also wanted to make the traces to the ISA slots a bit thicker for signal quality.